steelersd/flask-uwsgi/README.md

 sudo pip install virtualenv uwsgi
 ```

 Next, create the Virtualenv for this tutorial.
+(Can also use https://virtualenvwrapper.readthedocs.org/en/latest/)

 ```bash
 cd flask-uwsgi